ICC World Cup 2019: Bowlers Are India's Main Weapon | INDIA TEAM PREVIEW

-With England all decked up for cricket’s biggest event, the home team have emerged as the foremost favourites to earn their first World Cup.
-However, to achieve the same the home team will have to win over some of the other brawny troops and one of those will be India.
-Dubbed as the second favourites, they will start the tournament with their eyes set at nothing other than a win in the final.
-With the most fatal bowling attack and three of the best top three batsmen, the Virat Kohli-led side will go all guns blazing.
-However, there remain few apprehensions about the middle order which still look unsettled in terms of who will play at what positions.
+Boasting the most lethal bowling attacks in the upcoming ICC World Cup in England, India will start the tournament with their eyes set at nothing other than a win in the final.
+The bowling unit’s majestic performance in the last two years, added with the finesse of three of the best top-order batsmen in the world, the Virat Kohli-led side own the required ammo to go all guns blazing.
+However, there still remain few apprehensions about the middle order which still look unsettled in terms of who will play at what positions.
+Dubbed as one of the prime favourites, along with England, India will look to settle their middle order problem soon.

 Strength

-As Virat Kohli’s men gear up to initiate their quest in the World Cup, it will probably be the first time when the bowlers would lead the pack.
+As Virat Kohli’s men gear up to initiate their quest in the World Cup, it will be the bowlers to lead the pack and hope to win the tournament.
 Backed by two years of astounding performance all around the world, this bowling department has materialized itself into the best India ever had.
 To quench his thirst of becoming the third Indian captain to lift the most coveted cricket trophy, skipper Kohli would copiously rely on the bowling branch, led by Jasprit Bumrah and Bhuvaneshwar Kumar.
 Both, having played enough cricket together, would be looking to withdraw full support from the English conditions with the new ball.

 Indian team during their first warm-up match.
 Image source: BCCI.